top of page

 TREATMENT MODALITIES

-While I am skilled in several treatment modalities such as Eye-Movement Desensitization and Reprocessing (EMDR) Therapy, Cognitive-Behavioral Therapy (CBT) and Rational Emotive Behavior Therapy (REBT), Solution-Focused Therapy, Humanistic-Existential Therapy, Dialectical Behavior Therapy (DBT), (among others), my primary treatment method is psychoanalysis.
+While I am skilled in several treatment modalities such as Eye-Movement Desensitization and Reprocessing (EMDR) Therapy, Cognitive-Behavioral Therapy (CBT), Rational Emotive Behavior Therapy (REBT), Solution-Focused Therapy, Humanistic-Existential Therapy, Dialectical Behavior Therapy (DBT), (among others), my primary treatment method is psychoanalysis.
 I prefer this treatment modality because although it takes longer, its effects are more enduring than the other "briefer" therapies, and it tends to positively impact other areas of your life-- not just the issue that brought you to therapy in the first place.
 However, before proceeding, we will discuss available treatment options.

 APPOINTMENT AVAILABILITY

-TREATMENT IN REAL-LIFE: FACE-TO-FACE, NOT ONLINE
+TREATMENT IN REAL-LIFE:

-By working with clients face-to-face (which, in fact, is how we actually live our lives), we avoid many issues that online therapy has created--- issues that serve only to impede the therapeutic process.
-Such issues include the inability of the therapist and client to see one another's facial expressions clearly, and the inability to read each other's body language (which represents approximately 70 to 90% of communication).
+By working with patients face-to-face (how life is actually lived), we avoid many issues that online therapy has created--- issues that serve only to impede the therapeutic process.
+Such issues include the inability of the therapist and patient to see one another's facial expressions clearly, and the inability to read each other's body language (which represents approximately 70 to 90% of communication).
 Online therapy has also resulted in losing the experience of being "present" with another human being in real life.
-In-person treatment removes the problem of "the screen," which creates what has been described as a "stage" on which some clients have reported feeling compelled to "perform" for their therapist (not too dissimilar to the performance that one sees while watching a movie on television).
+In-person treatment removes the problem of "the screen," which creates what has been described as a "stage" on which some patients have reported feeling compelled to "perform" for their therapist (not too dissimilar to the performance that one sees while watching a movie on television).
+In-person therapy also avoids many issues associated with technological challenges, such as the abrupt loss of (or unstable) internet connections, computer failures, and the multiplicity of privacy concerns associated with online therapy.

-While there are many therapy providers out there who are willing to see clients in the "virtual" environment exclusively, I won't.
+While there are many therapy providers out there who are willing to see patients in the "virtual" environment exclusively, I won't.
 I believe that you and your concerns are important and, as such, require the dignity, respect, and presence of a living human being.

-PSYCHOANALYSIS...
-SERIOUSLY, DO I REALLY HAVE TO LAY ON A COUCH?
+DO I REALLY HAVE TO LAY ON A COUCH?

 People ask me this question all the time.
 The answer is "no." Psychoanalytic treatment has changed since Sigmund Freud's time.
 Freud's famous couch was actually a gift from a patient, Madame Bevenisti, around 1890.
 She gifted it to him because she wanted to be comfortable during her lengthy therapy sessions with Freud.
-Eventually, Freud adopted the practice of sitting behind the client who was lying on the couch.
+Eventually, Freud adopted the practice of sitting behind the patient who was lying on the couch.
 Some people thought that this was to allow the person greater freedom to speak (or to "free associate," as we psychoanalysts say), but in actuality, he did it because he acknowledged that he couldn't stand being "stared at" for 8 hours a day!

 While psychoanalysis has changed over the decades, many analysts still use the couch.
 But, of course, you don't have to.
 You can sit on the couch with your feet on the floor, you can put your feet up on the hassock, you can lay on the couch, or you can just sit in one of the chairs.
 It's all about you feeling comfortable during the session.